J911/MISO-VFI/README.md

 If you want to get the vimeo90K pre-trained weight(1-1-1), Access this [Google Drive](https://drive.google.com/file/d/1LM14yracwLNIUmJp7w8OEdl2MWFtg75X/view?usp=sharing).

 ### Note
-- Empirically, you can achieve higher performance with large batches and large epochs.
+- Empirically, you can achieve higher performance with large batches and large epochs.

 ### Thanks to
 - This code is heavily borrowed from [SimVP](https://github.com/gaozhangyang/SimVP-Simpler-yet-Better-Video-Prediction).